 Cleaning Flexible Magnet

 To guard against moisture and dirt buildup between the magnet and the metal surface, (particularly on outdoor applications), remove the magnet at regular intervals.
+When applied to vehicles, do this a minimum of a least once per week.
 Clean both the magnet and metal surface with mild detergent; wipe with a soft cloth or allow to air-dry.
 (For vehicle-mounted signs, remove and clean DAILY.)

 After waxing and polishing, allow 2 days for wax to cure before applying magnets.

 Okay, scared to death to buy a magnet.
 Don’t blame you.
-We have tested the magnets on our trucks and have had no problem, and by the way we don’t remove and clean them everyday.
 That being said, yourdogworld does not make nearly enough money to afford repainting even the junkiest car out there, so you know what you are supposed to do and we will leave it at that!